-Toon Boom Studio 2.5
+Toon Boom Studio 2.5 full review

 For those who sometimes prefer to pick up a pencil rather than a mouse, a program like Toon Boom Studio is a welcome release – neatly bridging the gap between traditional and digital animation, giving you the best of both worlds in a package that’s simple to use but which packs serious raw power.